icedevml/react-native-hce-module-ios/packages/demo-ndef-app/README.md

-# Demo React Native App for Native HCE Module (iOS/Android)
+# React Native Demo Application: NDEF Emulator App (for iOS/Android)

+Demo React Native application using `@icedevml/react-native-host-card-emulation` in order to emulate NFC Forum Type 4 Tag with an example URL NDEF.

 > [!NOTE]
 > Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.